-Romania's total resident population is 19.03 million people, which is 0.85 percent lower than a year ago, with about 46 percent living in rural areas (2021 data).
-Agriculture plays an integral and unique role in Romania's economy.
-It accounted for about 4.3 percent of Romania's gross domestic product in 2021, when Romania's Gross Domestic Products grew by 5.9 percent.
-The general year-on-year rate of inflation reached 15.3 percent in October 2022, while food prices have grown by 20.58 percent.
-Sugar, potatoes, and food oil price had a year-on-year growth above 40 percent, followed by bakery products and butter with an increase above 30 percent.
+Romania's total resident population is 19.05 million people, which is a marginal increase from last year, with about 48 percent living in rural areas (2023 data).
+Agriculture accounted for about 4.5 percent of Romania's gross domestic product (GDP) in 2022, when Romania's economy grew by 4.7 percent.
+The annual rate of inflation reached 8.1 percent in October 2023, an improvement from the 15.3 percent a year ago.
+Food prices have grown by 8.7 percent in October 2023 compared to a year ago.

-In 2021, Romania's total agricultural imports reached \$11.96 billion, a 17 percent increase over 2020, 80 percent of which were sourced from other EU Member States (MSs).
-Germany, Hungary, Poland, and the Netherlands were Romania's major trading partners in 2021.
-Meat, horticulture, dairy, feed ingredients, and beverages were the major product import categories.
-At the same time, Romania's exports, consisting of grains, oilseeds, live animals, and fats, reached \$11.3 billion, experiencing yearon-year growth of 41 percent.
-A similar pace in trade has been noted for the first half of 2022.
+In 2022, Romania's total agricultural imports reached \$13.9 billion, a 16-percent increase over 2021, of which nearly 80 percent were sourced from EU Member States (MSs).
+Germany, Hungary, Poland, Ukraine, and the Netherlands were Romania's major trading partners in 2022.
+Meat, dairy, grains, oilseeds, and beverages were the major product import categories.
+At the same time, Romania's exports, consisting of grains, oilseeds, live animals, and fats, reached \$12.6 billion, experiencing a year-on-year growth of 11 percent.
+According to the data available for the first eight months of 2023, the agricultural trade deficit tripled, mostly driven by higher import values, particularly in the case of meat, edible fruits and vegetables, and sugar.

 The United States is a top-20 supplier of food and agriculture to Romania.
-Valued at \$182 million in 2021 (up 2.7 percent from 2020), U.S. goods flow into Romania either directly from the United States (mainly bulk and intermediate products) or are transshipped through the other western EU ports of entry in Italy, the Netherlands, and Germany.
-Food preparations, sunflower seeds, soybeans, distilled spirits, and tree nuts were the largest categories and accounted for nearly 70 percent of total U.S. food and agricultural exports to Romania.
+Valued at \$190 million in 2022 (up 4.6 percent from 2021), U.S. goods flow into Romania either directly from the United States (mainly bulk and intermediate products) or are transshipped through the other western EU ports of entry in Italy, the Netherlands, and Germany.
+Food preparations, soybeans, sunflower seeds, tree nuts, and distilled spirits were the largest categories accounting for nearly 70 percent of total U.S. food and agricultural exports to Romania.

-In 2021, Romania accounted for 11.3 percent of the EU area planted with grains and oilseeds, with a slightly lower share of production (10 percent).
+In 2023, Romania accounted for 11.6 percent of the EU area planted with grains and oilseeds, with a lower share of production (9 percent) due to Romania's low yields.
 Corn remains Romania's top grain crop in terms of both area and production, followed by wheat and barley.
-Romania is also EU's largest sunflower producer, and is top three EU producer of corn, wheat, and soybeans.
-Unfavorable weather conditions in 2022 have impacted crops, and harvest is anticipated to fall considerably, after a bumper crop in 2021.
-Dry conditions in the fall of 2022 drove farmers to increase the share of rapeseeds and wheat in their crop rotation to the detriment of spring crops, in particular corn.
+Romania is also EU's largest sunflower producer, and is the top three EU producer of corn, wheat, and soybeans.
+Although not as severely as in 2022, unfavorable weather conditions limited the crop recovery potential in 2023.
+Overall, Romania is anticipated to harvest an 18 percent higher volume of grains and oilseeds, which is in line with the five-year average.